 If you reside outside Jakarta, it would be advisable to establish a relationship with a good pet shop in Jakarta that you can call, fax or Email when you need things for your pets.
 They will be able to arrange shipment to you wherever you live in the archipelago ... from Aceh to Jayapura!

-During the May 1998 evacuation of many expats, pet shops were called upon to supply, care for, and in some cases, arrange for exportation of family pets.
+During the May 1998 evacuation of many expats, pet shops were called upon to supply, care for, and in some cases, and arrange for exportation of family pets.
 It would also be helpful for your household help to know who to call if the pet should become ill during your annual home leave.
 With a well-established relationship, it is easy for the pet shop to provide these kinds of invaluable assistance.
+Some even offer boarding facilities.
 If you are worried about your pet, you can leave your email address with your pet shop and they can contact you in case of any emergency.

 Some Cultural Considerations Regarding Pets in Indonesia

 Raising pets is not as common in Indonesia as it is in the west.
 The majority of the population are struggling just to put food on their own plates and could never even consider allotting a portion of the family budget to the care and feeding of a cat or dog.
 Animals that are owned by rural families are raised for their meat, eggs, milk or other by-products.
 The tradition of raising household pets is not really a part of Indonesian culture, with the exception of birds.
 The concept of a cat or dog being a part of the family with free access to the home, beds, sofas, and table scraps is foreign to most Indonesians.